okta/okta-sdk-dotnet/docs/CustomizationApi.md

 List all Email Customizations

-Lists all customizations of an email template.
+Lists all customizations of an email template

 ### Example
 ```csharp